forax/pro-demo/README.md

 jshell> import static com.github.forax.pro.Pro.*
 ```

-now, you can use the function run to run the different plugins of pro, by exemple
+now, you can use the function run to run the different plugins of pro, by example
 ```
 jshell> run("compiler")
 ```